Bullying

 Be patient

 Overcoming bullying can be a tough time for children and their families.
-Remind your child you are always there to support them and that you can work through anything together.
+Remind your child you are always there to support them, one person's behaviour doesn’t define your child’s character, and you can work through anything together.

-If you suspect your child is engaging in bullying behaviour, the following tips should help guide you through the next steps.
+As a parent, if you suspect your child is engaging in bullying behaviour, the following tips will help guide you on how to response.

 Take it seriously

-Acknowledge the situation for what it is, take time to process the information you are given (from whoever it may be) and manage your reactions.
+• take time to process the information you are given (from whoever it may be)

 Talk to your child